linux-cultist/venv-selector.nvim/docs/OPTIONS.md

 or when calling the plugin setup function) to customize behavior.

 Quick links:
+- For custom searches, callbacks etc, see `docs/USAGE.md`.
+- For exposed functions and API usage see `docs/API.md`.
 - Default searches and search-related configuration are in `lua/venv-selector/config.lua`.
-- For exposed functions and API usage see `docs/API.md`.
 - For examples (statusline, callbacks, picker customizations) check `examples/`

 ---